-The Group is committed to conduct its business activities in an ethically, socially and environmentally sustainable manner.
+The Group is committed to conduct its business activities in an ethical, and socially and environmentally sustainable manner.

 We ensure that our business operations and processes are managed in a way that minimizes its impact on our environment.
-The Group recognises the importance of and committed in ensuring a healthy and safe work environment for the well being of our employees.
+The Group recognises the importance of and is committed to ensuring a healthy and safe work environment for the well-being of our employees.
 Employees are also expected to maintain the highest standards of integrity and trust in all business relationships and dealings.
 The Group places great emphasis on accountability, transparency, ethical business conduct and good corporate governance.